Wolfda95/MIRP_Benchmark/2_inference_code/README.md

-## How to run the Proprietary Models
+## How to run the Proprietary Models via API

 <details>
 <summary><h3>GPT4o</h3></summary>